-VI.
+VII.
 PAYMENT AND CLOSEOUT

-For the purposes of these terms and conditions, the following definitions apply: "payment" is the U.S. EPA's transfer of funds to the CAR; "close out" refers to the process that the U.S. EPA follows to ensure that all administrative actions and work required under the cooperative agreement have been completed.
+For the purposes of these terms and conditions, the following definitions apply: "payment" is the EPA's transfer of funds to the CAR; "close out" refers to the process that EPA follows to ensure that all administrative actions and work required under the cooperative agreement have been completed .